 Israeli coalition deal keeps Netanyahu in power

-JERUSALEM — Israeli Prime Minister Benjamin Netanyahu and his chief rival announced Monday that they have forged a deal to form an “emergency” government, ending months of political paralysis and averting what would have been a fourth consecutive election in just over a year.
+JERUSALEM — Israeli Prime Minister Benjamin Netanyahu and his chief rival announced Monday that they have forged a deal to form a coalition government, ending months of political paralysis and averting what would have been a fourth consecutive election in just over a year.

-The power-sharing agreement means that Netanyahu will almost certainly remain in office for the duration of his upcoming trial on corruption charges.
+Although Netanyahu repeatedly came up short in three elections over the past year, the coalition agreement returns the long-serving leader to the premiership, defying critics who predicted his downfall and restoring his reputation as a political wizard.
+It means that Netanyahu will almost certainly remain in office for the duration of his upcoming trial on corruption charges.

 The deal calls for a three-year period, with Netanyahu serving as prime minister for the first half, and Gantz taking the job for the second half.

-Gantz's party will take control of a number of senior government ministries, including foreign affairs and defense, but Netanyahu's party will gain influence over judicial appointments — a key demand of the prime minister as he prepares to go on trial.
+Gantz's party will take control of a number of senior government ministries, including defense.

+The agreement delivers Netanyahu a significant boost as he fights to hold on to power while fending off corruption charges.
+His party will gain influence over judicial appointments.
+The deal also requires the approval of both parties on key appointments including the attorney general and the state prosecutor — granting Netanyahu veto power over the officials who hold sway over his legal fate.

 “I promised the state of Israel a national emergency government that will work to save the lives and livelihoods of the citizens of Israel,” Netanyahu tweeted.

-After an inconclusive election on March 2, Netanyahu and Gantz agreed to try to form a unity government because of the burgeoning coronavirus crisis.
-The talks dragged on and stalled several times, reportedly over Netanyahu’s personal legal problems, sparking concern that the collapse of a deal would force the country into new elections.
+After March 2 elections left both men short of a required parliamentary majority, Netanyahu and Gantz agreed to try to form a unity government because of the burgeoning coronavirus crisis.
+The talks stalled several times, reportedly over Netanyahu’s personal legal problems, sparking concern that they would plunge the country into new elections.

-Although Netanyahu repeatedly came up short in the last elections, the coalition agreement returns the long-serving leader to the premiership, defying critics who predicted his downfall and restoring his reputation as a political wizard.

 The deal required major compromise by both men.
 During three bitter campaigns over the past year, Gantz and his Blue and White party vowed never to serve in a government under Netanyahu so long as he faces a slew of corruption charges.
-After more than a decade as prime minister, Netanyahu agreed to step aside and allow Gantz to take the job later in their term, if the coalition manages to survive long enough.
+After 11 years as prime minister, Netanyahu agreed to step aside and allow Gantz to take the job, if the coalition manages to survive long enough.

 “We prevented a fourth election,” Gantz tweeted.
 “We will protect democracy.
 We will battle corona and we will worry about all the citizens of Israel.”